 I self-published His Kidnappers Shoes, I’ve self-published all my books.

 Writer’s choose this route for many reasons.
 Maggie shares many of my reasons for choosing that route, read more here: Why I wanted to Self Publish

 Q2) What motivated you to choose the self-publishing route?

-I met an American women in Sucre, it was in 2011, so self publishing was in its infancy.
+I met an American woman in Sucre, it was in 2011, so self-publishing was in its infancy.
 After my American friend, Molly, recommended it I looked into it.
 I saw that it ticked all the boxes.

 Personally, at the time, I saw little point in going the traditional route and my decision has been vindicated as I am now a full-time novelist.

 I decided to return to the UK, set up my dog walking business to get some money coming in, and then I’d publish.

 It was such a valuable experience that the year after I wrote Guilty Innocence as part of NaNoWriMo.

 I now have 4 novels and 4 nutrition books published.

 The book I’m writing at the moment will be my 12th book.